lorenchorley/ScenarioModelling/README.md

 In a system the following concepts are available to describe a system in which a story may happen:
 * Entities
+* Entity types
 * Aspects (on entities)
 * States (that apply to entities, aspects or relations)
+* State machines (that define the possible states and transitions between states)
 * Transitions between states
 * Relations (between entities, or between aspects or between entities and aspects)
 * Constraints (on anything)